k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/05_tdm_reference_processes.md

 - TABLE_NAME - populated with the reference table name, e.g., CUSTOMER_TYPE.
 - TDM_TASK_EXECUTION_ID - populated, by default, with **ALL**.
 When running a TDM Extract task in [Data Versioning mode](/articles/TDM/tdm_gui/16_extract_task.md#entity-versioning), this column is populated by the task_execution_id of the task execution.
 - SOURCE_ENV_NAME - populated by the source environment.
-- TABLE_DATA - the table data is extracted into a JSON structure.
+- TABLE_DATA - the table data are extracted into a JSON structure.
 The JSON is compressed and saved in a BLOB field.
 - RECORD_COUNT - number of records of the reference table.
 - TABLE_FIELDS - list of the reference table's fields.